LumaVistaLab/DEE_DDPlusJOC_7.1_Patcher/product/README.md

 See [VALIDATION.md](VALIDATION.md) for the 2026-09-06 absolute/relative real-encoding validation through Windows-valid special-character paths.

 Development changes belong only in this `product` directory.
-Other repository directories are read-only reverse-engineering, sample, and test references; `release` is reserved for later publishing.
+Other repository directories are read-only reverse-engineering, sample, and test references; `release` retains the latest local packaged snapshot and is not a development workspace.

 ## Legal notice and license